letsencrypt/acme-spec/draft-barnes-acme.md

 The default format of the certificate is DER (application/pkix-cert).
 The client may request other formats by including an Accept header in its request.

 The server can provide metadata about the certificate in HTTP headers.
-For example, the server can include a Link relation header field {{RFC5988}} with relation "up" to provide a certificate under which this certificate was issued.
+In particular, the server MUST include a Link relation header field {{RFC5988}} with relation "up" to provide a certificate under which this certificate was issued.
 Or the server can include an Expires header as a hint to the client about when to re-query to refresh the certificate.
 (Of course, the real expiration of the certificate is controlled by the notAfter time in the certificate itself.)

 ~~~~~~~~~~